sparkflows/sparkflows-docs/docs/gcp/user-guide/reading-bigquery.rst

 Pre-Requisites
 -----

-- Make sure that you gcp account with Bigquery Permission.
+- Make sure that you have gcp account with Bigquery Permission.
 - BigQuery Connection would be available in Sparkflows.

 Follow the steps given below: